 Pressure cookers are remarkably safe!
-They have several different fail safe mechanisms and safety checks in place to make sure your kitchen doesn’t turn into a crater!
+They have several different fail-safe mechanisms and safety checks in place to make sure your kitchen doesn’t turn into a crater!
 The lid locks into place and the pot will not fuction for pressure cooking without.

-What is an Electronic Pressure Cooker (EPC) or Instant Pot?
+What is an Electric Pressure Cooker (EPC) or Instant Pot?